openstack-archive/infra-manual/doc/source/drivers.rst

 and if those are not in the nodes used for testing, they have to be installed explicitly.

+If you are building documentation, the file ``doc/requirements.txt`` is used instead to install Python packages.

 If you run devstack based tests, then list missing binary packages below the `files
 <https://git.openstack.org/cgit/openstack-dev/devstack/tree/files>`_